Cryocooler: Ideal heat exchangers and regenerators

 Heat exchangers are important components of all cryocoolers.
 Ideal heat exchangers have no flow resistance and the exit gas temperature is the same as the (fixed) body temperature TX of the heat exchanger.
 Note that even a perfect heat exchanger will not affect the entrance temperature Ti of the gas.
 This leads to losses.

 An important component of refrigerators, operating with oscillatory flows, is the regenerator.
 A regenerator consists of a matrix of a solid porous material, such as granular particles or metal sieves, through which gas flows back and forth.
 Periodically heat is stored and released by the material.
-The heat contact with the gas must be good and the flow resistance of the matrix must be low.
+The thermal contact with the gas must be good and the flow resistance of the matrix must be low.
 These are conflicting requirements.
 The thermodynamic and hydrodynamic properties of regenerators are complicated, so one usually makes simplifying models.
 In its most extreme form an ideal regenerator has the following properties: